What is ASP.NET?

 What is the difference between client-side and server-side validations?

 What is the difference between User Control and Custom Control?

-The differences between User Control and Custom Control are given below-User ControlCustom ControlBuilt into .ascx file.Built into a redistributable assembly (i.e. a DLL).Generally used for static content.Generally used for dynamic content.It is easy to create and use as it inherits from server controls.Comparatively difficult because you have to develop from scratch.Can be only used with current applications.Can be used with any number of applications.Language dependent.Language independent, a control created in C# can be used in VB.NET.Cannot be added to Visual Studio toolbox.Can be added to Visual Studio toolbox.
+The differences between User Control and Custom Control are given below-User ControlCustom ControlBuilt into .ascx file.Built into a redistributable assembly (i.e. a DLL).Generally used for static content.Generally used for dynamic content.It is easy to create and use as it inherits from server controls.Comparatively difficult because you have to develop from scratch.Can be only used with current applications.Can be used with any number of applications.Language dependent.Language independent, a control created in C# can be used in VB.NET.Cannot be added to the Visual Studio toolbox.Can be added to the Visual Studio toolbox.

 What are Globalization and Localization?

 Globalization is the process of designing and developing an application that functions for multiple cultures or locales.
 In other words, Globalization is the process of designing and developing an application in such a way that it can be used by users of multiple cultures.
 Globalization makes your application ready for international markets.
 This process involves:

 Identifying the culture and locale that must be supported by the application.